 PROCEDURES FOR T AND U VISA NONIMMIGRANT STATUS APPLICATIONS

 Immigrants who are victims of certain crimes may be eligible to obtain legal residency status in the United States by application to the United States Citizenship and Immigration Services (USCIS), a federal agency of the U.S. Department of Homeland Security (DHS).
-These visas, referred to as a “T-Visa” or “U-Visa,” allow the recipient, as well as certain family members, to obtain legal residency status and remain in the United States for a period of up to four years to assist law enforcement in the prosecution of criminal activity.
-In certain circumstances, a visa may be renewed or may serve as a basis for an application for permanent legal residency status.
+These visas, referred to as a “T-Visa” or “U-Visa,” allow the recipient, as well as certain family members, to obtain an Employment Authorization Document (EAD) deferred action of removal, parole status and the ability to remain in the United States for a period of up to four years to assist law enforcement in the prosecution of criminal activity.
+In certain circumstances, a visa may be renewed or may serve as a basis for an application for permanent legal residency status after three years.

-Prior to submitting an application to the USCIS, however, certain documentation must be submitted to the Monmouth County Prosecutor’s Office for review.
+Prior to applying to USCIS for either visa, certain documentation must be submitted to the Monmouth County Prosecutor’s Office for review.
 The documentation will facilitate the federal application process.
-As such, the purpose of this notification is to advise prospective applicants of the procedure utilized by Monmouth County for the processing of T- and U-Visa applications.
+As such, the purpose of this notification is to advise prospective applicants of the procedure utilized by Monmouth County for the processing of “T” and “U” Visa applications.

 The following should be considered prior to submitting an application for a T-Visa: